rafajovelho/Projeto1-Supermarket-Branches-Sales/README.md

 # Project1-Supermarket_Branches_Sales
-Data Science study project.
-The final goal of this project will be predict Supermarket branches Sales.
+Data Science study project which consists in exploring, analyzing, and pre-processing the dataset, as well as applying feature engineering in it.
+The final goal will be to predict Supermarket branches Sales using machine learning algorithms.